 5. BREACH OF OBLIGATIONS AND REMEDIES.

 a.
 Breach by Seller.
-If Seller’s failure to perform obligations relative to a Transaction in accordance with Section 2 of this GTC causes Buyer to fail to be awarded the Daily Contract Capacity in accordance with the applicable Transaction, for each Day that Buyer is unable to utilize the Daily Contract Quantity due to Seller’s failure, Seller shall be liable to Buyer for damages equal to, the product of (i) the Daily Contract Capacity (in MMBtu) times (ii) the difference between the Gas Daily mid-point price applicable to the Receipt Location under the Transaction and the specified Gas Daily mid-point price applicable to the Delivery Location under the Transaction (the “Gas Daily Spread”), plus $0.02.
+If Seller’s failure to perform obligations relative to a Transaction in accordance with Section 2 of this GTC causes Buyer to fail to be awarded the Daily Contract Capacity in accordance with the applicable Transaction, for each Day that Buyer is unable to utilize the Daily Contract Quantity due to Seller’s failure, Seller shall be liable to Buyer for damages equal to, the product of (i) the Daily Contract Capacity (in MMBtu) times (ii) the difference between the Gas Daily mid-point price applicable to the Delivery Location under the Transaction minus the specified Gas Daily mid-point price applicable to the Receipt Location under the Transaction (the “Gas Daily Spread”), plus $0.02.
 If the Gas Daily Spread is negative for any Day, Seller shall not be liable for any damages for that specific Day.
-Such damages shall be immediately due and payable and shall be made by Seller to Buyer within 20 days of Seller’s receiptof Buyer’s invoice thereof.
+Buyer shall invoice Seller within 15 days of the first of the month for such damages for the previous month.
+Seller shall pay such invoice within 10 days of Seller’s receipt thereof.
 In addition to the remedies above, if Seller fails to perform its obligations relative to a Transaction in accordance with Section 2 of this GTC and fails to cure such failure within three (3) days after notice by Buyer of such failure, Buyer may, in its sole discretion, by issuing no more than 10 days prior written notice to Seller, designate a day (no earlier than the day such notice is effective) as an early termination date of the Transaction (the “Buyer Early Termination Date”).
-If a Buyer Early Termination Date occurs, the Buyer shall in good faith calculate its damages, including itsassociated costs and attorneys' fees, resulting from the termination of the terminated Transaction (the "Buyer Termination Payment").
-The Buyer Termination Payment shall be caculated calculated in accordance with this Section 5a above, less any damages avoided by the Seller.
+If a Buyer Early Termination Date occurs, the Buyer shall in good faith calculate its damages, including its attorneys' fees, resulting from the termination of the terminated Transaction (the "Buyer Termination Payment").
+The Buyer Termination Payment shall be caculated calculated in accordance with this Section 5a above.
 The Buyer Termination Payment shall be paid by Seller to Buyer within 20 days of Seller’s receipt of Buyer’s invoice thereof.